 Evergreen tree to 20 m.
 Shoots with many raised lenticels; buds with rusty pubescence.
-Leaves alternate to subopposite, 7–18 × 2–6 cm, elliptic to obovate, shortly pointed, usually becoming glabrous; veins in (6–)8–13(–15) pairs, not reaching the margin which is usually revolute at the base, entire or dentate; petiole 7–17 mm, pubescent.
+Leaves alternate to subopposite, 7–18 × 2–6 cm, elliptic to obovate, shortly pointed, usually becoming glabrous; veins in (6–)8–13(–15) pairs, not reaching the margin which is usually revolute at the base, entire or dentate; petiole 7–17 mm, pubescent, the hairs at the base at least not appressed.
 Flower-heads axillary, erect and compact, branching 2 or 3 (rarely 4) times, 6–15(–28) cm long, with variably dense rusty to yellowish hairs.
 Sepals 5.
 Petals 5, white, to 2.3 mm long, minutely ciliate.
 Fruit 8–14 mm long, subglobose to slightly pear-shaped, ripening greenish-white to red.
 Flowers and fruit produced year-round.
 (Morales 2013).

 Distribution Costa Rica El Salvador Guatemala Honduras Mexico Nicaragua